Our Team

 • Postal Heritage Services Ltd – for archive and records management services and digital work

-• Mail Rail Trading Ltd – for commercial activities including retail, events hire, catering, and publications.
+• Postal Heritage Trading Ltd – for commercial activities including retail, events hire, catering, and publications.

 Each sub-committee or subsidiary board has non-executive external members to lend their expertise.
 These formal bodies usually meet once a quarter.